sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 ```

 #### DPU_HEALTH Use Case
-* The major consumer of this data could be fault management, debug, error recovery
+* The major consumer of this data could be CLIs, fault management, debug, error recovery

 get_health_info(self):
 ```
     Retrieves the dpu health object having the detailed dpu health Fetched from the DPUs

     Returns:
         An object instance of the dpu health.
-An object instance of the dpu health.
-Should consist of two lists "summary and monitorlist" See system_health.py for usage
-        Returns None on switch module
+        Returns None when the module is SWITCH
 ```

 ### 3.2 Thermal management